 - Publications and postings

 - Public hearings

-- Online Comment Forms
+- Online comment forms

-- Written and Electronic Comments
+- Written and electronic comments

 - Housing Advocates Collective Meeting

 HCDD publicizes two phases of the Plan's development to gather public comment.
 Promotional material for the fall open houses, such as public notices and flyers, were published in English and in Spanish to broaden the knowledge about the planning process available to various groups including persons with limited English proficiency.
 Posters and other meeting materials were also available in other languages upon request.
-To develop the 2022 Annual Action Plan, HCDD conducted two open house and public hearings to gather input in drafting the plan and two open house and public hearings to solicit comments about the draft Plan.
+To develop the 2022 Annual Action Plan, HCDD conducted two public hearings to gather input in drafting the plan and two public hearings to solicit comments about the draft Plan.
 A full summary of the comments received during the public hearings can be viewed in Appendix 5: Public Hearing Summaries, along with a summary of HCDD's responses.
 Written comments that are received and HCDD's responses will, likewise, be included in Appendix 7: Written Comments.